berkantdu123/Remove-MCLEAKS/README.md

 2. Press Ctrl+O on your keyboard.
 3. Navigate to `C:\Windows\System32\drivers\etc`.
 4. Now open the hosts file and look for the following lines.
-   1. 127.0.0.1 sessionserver.mojang.com
+   1. x.x.x.x sessionserver.mojang.com
-   2. 127.0.0.1 authserver.mojang.com
+   2. x.x.x.x authserver.mojang.com
-   3. 127.0.0.1 launchermeta.mojang.com
+   3. x.x.x.x launchermeta.mojang.com
+      **The x.x.x.x could be any ip, commonly 127.0.0.1, if not, it could be a virus** **/!\ Delete any other lines that countain the word "Mojang" or "Minecraft"**
 5. Once you've found them, make sure to delete them.
 **MAKE SURE TO SAVE THE FILE AND RESTART YOUR COMPUTER FOR THE CHANGES TO TAKE PLACE**

-If you see other lines containing the word "mojang" make sure to delete them!
+*If you see other lines containing the word "mojang" make sure to delete them!*

 6. Hit Ctrl+S (Save) and now you're good to go!